 During a prior year, the Foundation received \$5,000,000 in refundable advances to be used for Emergency Preparedness and Response which includes severe and/or infrequent national level emergencies.
-Recognition as revenue is contingent upon the Foundation using these funds for their intended purpose by November 14, 2014.
+Recognition as revenue is contingent upon the Foundation using these funds for their intended purpose by November 14, 2016.
 Any amounts not used by this date must be returned to the donor.
-At June 30, 2013 and 2012, \$4,474,976 in both years remained available to be expended in future years.
+At June 30, 2014 and 2013, \$4,474,976 remained available to be expended in future years.